NattyNarwhal/imap/README.md

 * Modern CMake build system.
   * Automatically detects OpenSSL.
   * Assumes modern platform support (i.e. IPv6).
-  * Builds cleanly on modern operating systems (i.e. macOS/arm64).
+  * Builds with no patching on modern operating systems (i.e. macOS/arm64).
 * Removed massively unmaintained tools and daemons
   * You should use something like Dovecot instead if you were using these.
 * Cleaned up OS support